10 Facts About The Ringneck Snake (USA)

 Nobody can agree on whether there’s a Head Snake on planet Earth.
 The king cobra is a candidate, or maybe the reticulated python with its longest length.
 Most likely, it’s a 50 foot basilisk lying undiscovered in roasting hot tunnels just below the Earth’s crust.
 But one thing guaranteed is that the ring-necked snake is pretty low on the hierarchy.

-Being 30cm, it’s regularly eaten by a host of other species.
-Henry Fitch spent 20 years monitoring ring-necked snakes, and found that the copperhead was its single most common predator (35 times), followed by the eastern racer (15), milk snake (2), and timber rattlesnake (just once).
-Somehow the copperhead has a particular taste for them, or maybe they bump into each other more.
+Being 30cm, ring-necks are regularly eaten by a host of other species.
+Henry Fitch spent 20 years monitoring ring-necked snakes, and found that the copperhead was their single most common predator (35 times), followed by the eastern racer (15), milk snake (2), and timber rattlesnake (just once).
+Somehow, the copperhead has a particular taste for them, or perhaps they bump into each other more than usual.

-The one snake which the ring-neck is known to eat is Brahminy’s blind snake, an invasive species from Australia which burrows its way through soils.
-At 10cm, it’s one of the smallest snakes in the world – some say the second shortest.
-They look more like small black worms than real snakes.
+The one snake which ring-necked snakes are confirmed to eat is Brahminy’s blind snake, an invasive species which burrows its way through soft soils.
+At 10cm, this is one of the smallest snakes in the world – some say the second shortest.
+It looks more like a small black worm than a real snake, making it a perfect ring-necked snake snack.

 6 All about the neck ring